remowxdx/AoC-2020/README.md

 solution I added this `restart()` method, just to remember.

 I actually liked this puzzle, it reminded me of last year puzzles.
-Part 1 went more or less without problems, I created this `Console` class, that is simulating the console.
+Part 1 went more or less without problems, I created the `Console` class, that is simulating the console.
 It has some methods:

 - one method to load the code (`decode()` initially, that then I changed to `load()`)
-- a `restart()`method ot restart the console (after modifications!!!)
+- a `restart()`method to restart the console (after modifications!!!)
 - an `execute()` method to execute one instruction
-- a `step()` method to managed the actual execution (raise exception, keep track of already executed instruction, ...)
+- a `step()` method to manage the actual instruction execution (raise exceptions, keep track of already executed instruction, ...)
 - a `run()` method to run the program
 - and finally a `modify()` method to toggle an instruction between `jmp` and `nop`

-These class raises the appropriate `ConsoleException`s while running:
+This class raises the appropriate `ConsoleException`s while running:

-- `ConsoleError` for programming errors (shoule never raise)
+- `ConsoleError` for programming errors (should never raise)
 - `ConsoleInfiniteLoop` when an infinite loop is detected
 - `ConsoleTerminated` when the program successfully terminates